 Your color icons: the Duchess of Cambridge (right), Elizabeth Hurley, Helen Mirren.

 Wear brilliant red for fun in the sun or make your entrance for a special garden party or wedding.
 Feeling a little shy? then a floaty fabric will sit more gently on your figure and the color will be less strident.

 or just add a dash...

-If a dress or top is a bit too much, a red bag or shoes can turn an otherwise boring work look into a stylish outfit.
+If a dress or top is too much, consider a red bag or shoes to turn an otherwise boring work look into a stylish outfit.

 Pop a pair of red sunglasses on your head or add a slim belt to a neutral outfit.
 You'll feel energized!